rigetti/pyquil/docs/source/compiler.rst

   quick initial scan of the entire program.

 .. note::

-   ``NAIVE`` rewiring is the default, and for the most part, it follows the "Do What I Mean" (DWIM) principle.
-It is the least sophisticated, but attempts to follow what the user has constructed with their program.
-Choosing another rewiring, such as ``PARTIAL``, may lead to higher-performing programs because the compiler has more freedom to optimize the layout of the gates on the qubits.
+``PARTIAL`` rewiring is the default, and for the most part, it attempts to produce a program whose overall fidelity is maximized.
+This can lead to programs using qubits not in the original program, which may or may not be what you want.
+Choosing another rewiring, such as ``NAIVE``, may produce more intuitive compilation results though with poorer program fidelity.

 Common Error Messages
 ---------------------